 The left sidebar contains a file browser, the list of running kernels, the command palette, the Notebook cell tools inspector, and the list of the tabs which are open and Notebook

 The menu bar at the top of JupyterLab has top-level menus that expose actions available in JupyterLab with their keyboard shortcuts.

-The status bar is at the bottom of the interface, which shows the active sessions running, the type of kernel and the status of the kernel of the Notebook which is currently focused.
+The status bar is at the bottom of the interface, which shows the active sessions running, the type of kernel, and the status of the kernel of the Notebook which is currently focused on.

 Qubole adds the following features to JupyterLab to make analytics and ML easy